OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-aspnet.md

 ## Run the add-in

-1. Make sure you have some files in your OneDrive.
+1. Ensure that you have some files in your OneDrive so that you can verify the results.

 1. In Visual Studio, press F5.
 PowerPoint opens and there is an **SSO ASP.NET** group on the **Home** ribbon.